 The right pair of the best gym leggings can be the difference between a good workout and a great workout.
-Like the best running shoes or the best sports bra, if you feel comfortable as you run, squat, or lift, you’re likely to perform better.
+If you feel comfortable as you run, squat, or lift, you’re likely to perform better.
 But what are the best gym leggings to buy right now?
 We’ve hand-picked the top pairs on the market.

 The best gym leggings for you will depend on what you’re doing — your favorite pair of running leggings might be too compressive or uncomfortable for a yoga class, whereas the pair of high-waisted leggings you love in your Vinyasa flow might not be sweat-wicking enough for that sweaty HIIT class.